 The Greek Textus Receptus, from which the King James Version and New King James Version were translated, is the true Word of God.

 The New Greek Text, from which modern versions (Revised Version, New International Version, New American Standard Version) are derived, is a corrupted Greek text.

-The reader will find in these pages historical information concerning the translation of the KJV and modern versions, evidence which discredits the translators of the New Greek Text and the Revised Version of 1881 (ERV or RV), and Tables which compare selected Scriptures in the KJV, ERV (RV), NASB, NIV, and NKJV.
-The negative impact of numerous changes in modern translations upon Christian doctrine and also upon the Church will become apparent.
+The reader will find in these pages historical information concerning the translation of the KJV and modern versions, evidence which discredits the translators of the New Greek Text and the Revised Version of 1881 (ERV or RV), and Tables of Comparison of Selected Scriptures which compare selected Scriptures in the KJV, NKJV, ERV (RV), NASB and the NIV.
+The negative impact of numerous changes in most modern translations upon Christian doctrine and also upon the Church will become apparent.
 This treatise will deal primarily with alterations to the New Testament.

 The reader should take into consideration that not all editions and printings of each modern translation are the same.
 For this paper, the 1881 ERV, 1973 NASB, 1978 NIV, and the 1982 NKJV were used for the Tables of Comparison of Selected Scriptures.
 All other Bible references are from the Authorized King James Version.